kyleseven/LibraryDB-Project/database/README.md

 # Running The Database

-1. Install MariaDB
+1. Install MariaDB on your system.
 2. Run the MariaDB Service (platform dependent, Google for instructions)
-    - May not even be necessary, but it was necessary for macOS, at least
+    - May not even be necessary, but it was necessary for macOS, at least.
 3. Run `mysql`
     - You should see a screen like this:
 ```